reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_06.md

 ## Lab 06: Get started with Real-Time Analytics in Microsoft Fabric

-## Objectives
+## lab Objectives

-Microsoft Fabric provides a runtime that you can use to store and query data by using Kusto Query Language (KQL).
-Kusto is optimized for data that includes a time series component, such as real-time data from log files or IoT devices.
-Now that you have created a workspace in the previous step, it's time to switch to the *Synapse Real-Time Analytics* experience in the portal.
+ Task 1 : Create a KQL database.<br>
+ Task 2 : Use KQL to query the sales table.<br>
+ Task 3 : Create a Power BI report from a KQL Queryset.<br>

 ### Estimated timing: 30 minutes